 Vendor Catalogs

-In MYOB Advanced, you can populate and maintain a vendor catalog for each vendor.
+In MYOB Acumatica, you can populate and maintain a vendor catalog for each vendor.
 A vendor catalog is a list of the inventory items you purchase from the vendor, along with the last prices of the items and the purchasing settings of the items, which are generally used for automated replenishment.

 By populating and maintaining vendor catalogs, you give users the ability to efficiently select the vendors that sell specific items.
 For any item in the vendor catalog, you can also specify vendor-specific alternate IDs, so that users can enter them in purchase orders.